learnlatex/learnlatex.github.io/en/lesson-06.md

 It's useful to be able to adjust some aspects of design independent of the document class.
 The most obvious one are the page margins.
-We've just used the `geometry` package in the example above, but lets now have an example specifically about margins.
+We've just used the `geometry` package in the example above, but let's now have an example specifically about margins.

 ```latex